 Architecture is man’s great sense of himself embodied in a world of this own making.
 It may rise as high in quality only as its source because Great Art is Great Life!” — Frank Lloyd Wright

-Festivities and events began last month to celebrate the 150th anniversary of Frank Lloyd Wright’s birth on June 8, 1867 and I marked the occasion with a visit to Taliesin West.
-A 1-1/2 hour “Insights Tour” gives a good introduction to the famous architect and his design philosophy with commentary and anecdotes by expert guides while touring the property.
+On my visit to Frank Lloyd Wright’s Taliesin West, I took the 1-1/2 hour “Insights Tour”.
+It is a great introduction to the famous architect and his design philosophy with commentary and anecdotes added by the expert guides.